g0t4/compose-spec/build.md

     - GIT_COMMIT=cdc3b19
 ```

-Value can be omitted when specifying a build argument, in which case its value at build time MUST be obtained by user interaction,
+A value can be omitted when specifying a build argument, in which case its value at build-time MUST be obtained by user interaction,
-otherwise build arg won't be set when building the Docker image.
+otherwise the build arg won't be set when building the Docker image.

 ```yml
 args: